A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 • Requesting and providing corrected Edi 834 files with invalid code values replaced using the appropriate options from the valid code lists.

-• Updating code lists and adding validation rules for new code options as EDI 834 transaction standards evolve over time.
+• Updating code lists and adding validation rules for new code options as EDI 834 transaction standards evolve.

 • Including approved code lists and examples within documentation and training materials.